API to scrape meta from URLs

 }

-will only have the properties available on the given page.
+metawill only have the properties available on the given page.
 Make sure they are available in response before consuming them.